 Effectiveness in Preventing Pregnancy

-- During the fourth week, you remove the ring and your period will probably begin
+- During the fourth week, you remove the ring and your period will probably begin.

-Clinic Visit Required
+Office Visit Required

 How do I use it?